SeamlessDistribution/SeamlessDistribution.github.io/merchant/invoiceservice/index.md

 | Issuer Name | example |
 | Secret | 5ecr3t |
 |---|---|---|

+Our header should be represented by JSON like:

+{% highlight python %}
+{
+  "alg": "HS256",
+  "typ": "JWT",
+  "iss": "example"
+}
+{% endhighlight %}

 We want to issue invoice with following data: